Who provides water to my home or business?

 The Spokane River Forum

 provides up-to-date and archived information about the Spokane River.
-The Meet Me at the River
+The Spokane River Water Trail

 shows you how to access the river for all kinds of recreational activities.
 Sign up for the SRF e-news.

 How fast is the Spokane River flowing?

 In the spring, when dam gates are open, the river may flow at 40,000 cubic feet per second (CFS).
 In the summer, the flow may fall to under 1,000 CFS.
 Think of a basketball as one CFS.
 Now imagine standing on the river bank and watching 40,000 basketballs pass by you every second.
 That’s a lot of water.
 If you want to know more about river flow go to United States Geological Survey